The Ball-on-Plate is the 90’s Arcade experience re-imagined.

-The Ball-on-Plate (BoP) system is a motorized ball-balancing screen developed by Niklas Schmid, André Warnecke and Prof. John Lygeros in 2026 at the Automatic Control Laboratory at ETH Zurich.
-Its purpose is to visually communicate principles of automation and control to the general public.
+The Ball-on-Plate (BoP) system is an interactive demonstrator to explain automatic control to the general public.
+It was developed by Niklas Schmid, André Warnecke and Prof. John Lygeros in 2026 at the Automatic Control Laboratory at ETH Zurich.

 We currently have three prototypes, each with its own purpose and design: